nextcloud/documentation/developer_manual/codereviews.rst

 (Other repositories are welcome to join   )
 Let's see if we get any benefit from this approach.``

-Linus’ Law: *“given enough eyeballs, all bugs are shallow”*
+Linus' Law: *"given enough eyeballs, all bugs are shallow"*

 Introduction
 ------------